Judiciary of England and Wales: Court of Appeal

-Judges of the Court of Appeal are known as Lords Justices, and they too are Privy Counsellors.
+Judges of the Court of Appeal are known as Lord Justices, and they too are Privy Counsellors.
 Before swearing in they may be referred to as the Honourable Lord Justice Smith, and after swearing in as the Right Honourable Lord Justice Smith.
 Female Lord Justices are known as Lady Justices.
 Addressed as "My Lord" or "My Lady".
 In law reports, referred to as "Smith LJ", and, for more than one judge, "Smith and Jones LJJ".

-Formerly, Lords Justices of Appeal could only be drawn from barristers of at least 10 years' standing.
+Formerly, Lord Justices of Appeal could only be drawn from barristers of at least 10 years' standing.
 In practice, much greater experience was necessary and, in 2004, calls for increased diversity among the judiciary were recognised and the qualification period was changed so that, as of 21 July 2008, a potential Lord Justice of Appeal must satisfy the judicial-appointment eligibility condition on a 7-year basis.

 The Lord Justices wear black silk gowns and court coats (or bar jackets) and short wigs during criminal cases and the black civil robe with gold tabs for civil cases.
 For ceremonial occasions, they wear the full wig and black damask gown with gold lace.